frederikibara/goit-algo-hw-010/README.md

 # Assistant Bot for Address Book Management

-# Update
-Update 0.0.7 :
+# Update 0.0.7
    - Added Dockerfile with customizable commands
    - Created and customized a virtual environment with the Poetry library
    - corrected syntax errors in the code